 Manual therapy is the term used to describe a specific set of therapy techniques.
-It is the hands on application of force to mobilise or manipulate the structures of the body to treat symptoms.
-Aims include, movement and function restoration, reduction in stiffness, decrease or eliminate pain, lengthen contracted tissue and decrease spasm.
+It is the hands on application of force that can be used to mobilise structures of the body to treat symptoms.
+However equally important is the use of sensory feedback in establishing maximal muscular activity and control.
+Aims include, movement and function restoration, reduction in stiffness, decrease or eliminate pain and optimal soft tissue function.

 As a significant part to any self-management plan of a condtion a specific exercise plan will be prescribed, instructed and demonstrated in order to prevent symptom or condition return.
 Essentially the primary aim of exercise therapy is to maintain full range of movement and maximise stability and strength for all daily activities